Algolia ×

 Don't set up attributes manually — clone the Webflow template

 All attributes below are already configured in the template.
-Pick from 4 examples: Standard Filter, Custom Pagination, Load More, or Range Slider Auto Bounds.
+Filtering: Standard Filter, Custom Pagination, Load More, or Range Slider Auto Bounds.
+Federated search: Search page, Search page + Submit button, Search page with Autosuggest, Search input, Search input + Submit button, or Search input with Autosuggest.

 Required Setup

-These three groups are the minimum needed for filtering to work.
+The minimum needed for both filtering and search to work.

 Wrapper